-From time to time, it may be necessary for a City official or employee to request a cash advance to cover anticipated expenses while traveling or doing business on the City's behalf.
-Such request for an advance should be submitted to the administrative services director five business days prior to the need for the advance with the following information:
+From time to time, it may be necessary for a City official to request a cash advance to cover anticipated expenses while traveling or doing business on the City's behalf.
+Such request for an advance should be submitted to the administrative services director five business days before the need for the advance with the following information:

-- The purpose of the expenditure(s): - The benefits of such expenditure(s) to the residents of Menlo Park; - The anticipated amount of the expenditure(s) (for example, hotel rates, meal costs, and transportation expenses); and - The dates of the expenditure(s).
+- The purpose of the expenditure(s); - The benefits of such expenditure(s) to the residents of Menlo Park; - The anticipated amount of the expenditure(s) (for example, hotel rates, meal costs and transportation expenses); - The dates of the expenditure(s).

-Any unused advance must be returned to the City treasury within two business days of the City official or employee's return, along with an expense report and receipts documenting how the advance was used in compliance with this expense policy.
+After the need for the advance has occurred, the City official must submit receipts demonstrating how the cash advances were used to the administrative services director.
+Any unused advance must be returned to the City treasury within two business days of the City official's return, along with an expense report and receipts documenting how the advance was used in compliance with this expense policy.